charliemenke/qkk/README.md

 > Note: the action does not have to be a single word, this is the place to add kubectl specific arguments your action

 Putting this all together: `qkk -r=pod -p=staging logs -f`.
-Running this command would get all kubernetes that have `"dev"` in their names, present the list of matching pods to you to select, then run: `kubectl logs -f <your selection>`.
+Running this command would get all kubernetes pods that have `"staging"` in their names, present the list of matching pods to you to select from, then run: `kubectl logs -f <your selection>`.